kavitakeenable/keenable123/README.md

-## Step 5 Integration docsify and github
+## Step 5 Integration docsify and gitHub

 To integrate Docsify with GitHub and ensure seamless integration, include the repository name in the URL path.